-Port wine though typically associated with Portugal, really owes at least part of its invention to England as a direct by-product of battling France.
-Basically, the English boycotted French wine in the late 17th century as a result of war and began buying their wine from Portugal.
-The Brits started adding a wee bit of brandy to the still wine to help sustain it during the voyage back to England.
-This brandy addition, served to give the still wine the fortitude to make the long trip on a rocking boat, but it also made the wine considerably sweeter to boot.
-Ports have a reputation for being higher in alcohol, noticeably sweeter, with more body and palate density than other still wines.
-If you are a fan of desserts, then Port may be your new pairing partner, as they accommodate a number of dessert options with ease and added versatility.
+Port wine, though typically associated with Portugal, really owes at least part of its invention to England as a direct (and delicious) by-product of the Brits battling France through the 17th and 18th centuries.
+Essentially, the English boycotted French wine in the late 17th century as a result of continuous conflict and began sourcing their red wine from Portugal, just around the bend from Bordeaux (the esteemed producer of England's first love, Claret).
+They started adding a wee bit of brandy to the still wine to help sustain it during the voyage back to England.
+This brandy addition, served to give the fragile still wine the fortitude to make the long trip on a rocking boat without spoiling, but it also made the wine considerably sweeter when it was added early enough to halt fermentation and leave residual sugar levels on the higher end.
+As a result, Ports have a reputation for being higher in alcohol, noticeably sweeter, with more body and palate density than other still wines.
+Fans of rich cheese and decadent desserts appreciate Ports pairing versatility and uncanny ability to even function as dessert itself.

 What is Port

-Portugal's Douro Valley is the key viticultural region for growing the more than 50 different local red and white grapes used for making Port.
-While the majority of Port is made from red wine grapes there is a category, known as "White Port," that as the name implies, is made from white wine grapes.
-By definition, Port is made by taking a still wine and adding brandy to it.
-The name “Port” is derived from the coastal city of Porto, Portugal’s second largest city, and the key city found on the mouth of the Douro river.
-Port is now being made in several countries, but to experience what authentic Port delivers, you might want to opt for the true blue Portugal Port, designated as “Porto” on the bottle’s label.
+Portugal's Douro Valley, situated in the country's northwest corner, is the key viticultural region for growing more than 50 different local red and white grapes used for making Port.
+The most common local grapes making their way into bottles of Port are Touriga Nacional (offering consistent structure), Touriga Franca (adds a softer edge with velvety tannins), and Touriga Roriz (same delicious grape as Spain's Tempranillo).
+While the majority of Port is made from red wine grapes, there is a lesser-known category known as "White Port," that as the name implies, is made from white wine grapes.
+The name “Port” is derived from the coastal city of Porto, Portugal’s second largest city, strategically located at the mouth of the Douro River, where for centuries merchant ships loaded with casks of Port began their journey back up the coastline to England.

 Types of Port: